yk92/it490_site/README.md

 What things you need to install the software and how to install them

 ```
-sudo rm -Rf *
+An installed, configured, and running virtual machine.

+**Preferably Ubuntu 16.04 but any Linux distro will work**

+Time - lots and lots of time...
 ```

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you how to get a development env running

 ```
 git clone git@github.com:IT490/Football_Project.git football_project